 And I could have left it at that, but as I looked over the info at the ECR CF repo, I wanted to add a bit more to help others who may decide to take that ball and run with it.
 That led to the rest of the info below....and as I was preparing that, I made the discovery about Bintray still being available....

-About Bintray, still available "for now"
+About Bintray, no longer available

 So I was just about to post this entry (and the rest below), when I thought to check one of the ECR images against one of the previous Bintray images I had...and when I did a "docker run" against one I assumed I had, I found Docker reporting that it was pulling the image down from Bintray.
 I was shocked.

 Everything from JFrog (in the run up to May) and from Adobe indicated that May 1 was a drop-dead date.
 As words on their the JFrog announcement about the closure (from Feb 3) still say in a FAQ toward the bottom "On May 1, 2021, the sunset will impact all existing Bintray users.
 Bintray users will be blocked and will no longer be able to use the Bintray service."
 That certainly seemed to indicate the doors would be closed, "no more pulls".

 But again, it worked today.